moby/moby/docs/sources/reference/run.md

     $ sudo docker run -a stdin -a stdout -i -t ubuntu /bin/bash

-For interactive processes (like a shell), you must use `-i -t` together in order to allocate a tty for the container process.
-Specifying `-t` is however forbidden when the client standard output is redirected or pipe, such as in:
+For interactive processes (like a shell), you must use `-i -t` together in order to allocate a tty for the container process. `-i -t` is often written `-it` as you'll see in later examples.
+Specifying `-t` is forbidden when the client standard output is redirected or piped, such as in:
-`echo test | docker run -i busybox cat`.
+`echo test | sudo docker run -i busybox cat`.

 ## Container identification